Yann39/ccteam-flutter/README.md

 The following packages have been used :

-- intl: 0.15.7 : for internationalization and localization
+- intl: for internationalization and localization
-- http: 0.12.0 : Future-based library for making HTTP requests
+- http: Future-based library for making HTTP requests
-- cupertino_icons: ^0.1.0 : Cupertino icons fonts
+- cupertino_icons: Cupertino icons fonts
-- cached_network_image: ^0.5.1 : to load and cache network images
+- cached_network_image: to load and cache network images
-- url_launcher: ^5.0.0 : to open URLs (used for the mailto action)
+- url_launcher: to open URLs (used for the mailto action)
+- shared_preferences: to be able to use shared preferences

 # Features

 The application offers the following features :
-- Register club members
+- Register and login members
 - Display member profiles
 - Create circuits
 - Create events on circuits and identify participants